 Aspirin, ibuprofen, or other pain relievers can help.
 DO NOT give aspirin to children.

 Keep pressure off the injured area until the pain goes away.
-This usually takes 7-10 days for mild sprains and several weeks for severe ones.
-Your doctor may recommend crutches.
-Physical therapy will help you regain motion and strength of the injured area.
+Most of the time, a mild sprain will heal in 7-10 days.
+It may take several weeks for pain to go away after a bad sprain.
+Your health care provider may recommend crutches.
+Physical therapy can help you regain motion and strength of the injured area.

 Go to the hospital right away or call 911 if: